Norton Password Manager vs 1Password: which is the best for you?

 Beyond just storing and managing login credentials, it’s also common for password managers to double as encrypted storage vaults for sensitive files.

 That’s exactly what you get with 1Password.
-If you’re on its Personal or Families plan, you get 1GB of storage.
-That might not sound like a lot, but it’s more than enough if you limit it to just passwords and vital documents.
-Meanwhile, 1Password’s Business plan users get 5GB of storage.
-Just note that each file must be under 2GB in size.
+If you’re on its Individual or Families plan, you get 1GB of storage per user.
+That might not sound like a lot, but it’s more than enough if you limit it to passwords and vital documents.
+Meanwhile, 1Password’s Business plan users get 5GB of storage per user.
+Unfortunately, Norton Password Manager only offers storage for unlimited passwords, and that’s about it.

-All in all, 1Password’s data storage capacity isn’t going to wow you, but it’s sufficient for vital documents.
+All in all, 1Password’s data storage capacity isn’t going to wow you, but it’s sufficient for passwords and vital documents.
 It’s also a big step up from Norton Password Manager’s total omission of data storage.

 Privacy policy

 While not terribly excessive, both 1Password and Norton Password Manager are quite aggressive with their data collection.
-Between the two, Norton Password Manager is the worse offender.

-With 1Password, you can expect it to collect account, usage, and personally identifiable information.
+1Password collects account information, usage, and personally identifiable information.
 This includes logins, IP addresses, names, and email addresses.

-- Administrative data – including device, system, and usage information.
+• Administrative data – including device, system, and usage information

-- Security data – may include financial transactions and location data.
+• Security data – may include financial transactions and location data

 Third-party security audits

 To start, 1Password is SOC 2 Type 2 certified.
-It also has a public, ongoing bug bounty program on Bugcrowd.
+It also has a public, ongoing bug bounty program on HackerOne.
 Apart from that, it has engaged a long list of auditors to review its products and services.
 This includes:

-- Recurity Labs – penetration tests on web-based components.
+• Recurity Labs – penetration tests on web-based components

-- Secfault Security – penetration tests on developer tools.
+• Secfault Security – penetration tests on developer tools

-- Cure53 – penetration tests on apps, operating systems, web-based components, automation, and more.
+• Cure53 – penetration tests on apps, operating systems, web-based components, automation, and more.

-- ISE – penetration tests and code review of the system.
+• ISE – penetration tests and code review of the system

-- AppSec – penetration tests and code review of the app.
+• AppSec – penetration tests and code review of the app

-- nVisium – security assessment of infrastructure.
+• nVisium – security assessment of infrastructure

-- CloudNative – best-practices guidance.
+• CloudNative – best-practices guidance

-- Onica – audit of security architecture, infrastructure configurations, tools, and practices.
+• Onica – audit of security architecture, infrastructure configurations, tools, and practices

 In comparison, Norton Password Manager doesn’t provide any information about whether it has been audited, let alone the results.